tateisu/mastodon-streaming-listener/README.md

 - app_secret : Secret of the your app.
 - access_token : The access token you get from Mastodon's oAuth API.
 - callback_url : The URL that will be called when new notification is arrived.
+- endpoint : (optional)Type of streaming endpoint.
+One of 'user', 'user:notification'
 (notice)
 Your app needs to call /register repeatly within 3 days to keep listening.